dspringuel-va/blog-posts/devops-handbook/README.md

-the Agile movement (set of values and principles designed to deliver working software frequently) in early 2000s, and the Lean movement (techniques to measure and understand manufacturing lead time, which is a great predicator of product quality and customer satifaction) in the 1980s.
+the Agile movement (set of values and principles designed to deliver working software frequently) in early 2000s, and the Lean movement (techniques to measure and understand manufacturing lead time, which is a great predictor of product quality and customer satisfaction) in the 1980s.

 Debois and some of his peers (Gene Kim, Jez Humble and John Willis)